chrispoulter/halcyon-api/README.md

 ### Run the application

 ```
-dotnet run --project "Halcyon.Api/Halcyon.Api.csproj"
+dotnet run --project "Halcyon.AppHost/Halcyon.AppHost.csproj"
 ```

-### Access the API
+### Access the .NET Aspire dashboard

-Once running, you can explore the API using Swagger UI at http://localhost:5257
+Once running, you can explore the .NET Aspire dashboard at https://localhost:17255

 ## Contributing